Skarlso/blogsource/content/blog/2012-06-28-journey-into-an-unknown-system.md

 **Get intimate**

 You are going to live with this system for a while.
 The best thing you can do is getting to know it better.
 You have to get it to know like you would approche a fine lady.
 You have to ask it questions look after it, how it feels how its day was.
 Have to listen to what it tells you, you have to read its diary if necessary.

 After a while you will be in a relationship with it.
-Now it&#8217;s time to look out for it.
+Now it's time to look out for it.
 Nurture it.
 Grow it.
 Care for it.
 A good piece of software is like a happy lady.
 It will great you every morning and it will say good by when you go home.

 So how do you get to know a new system better.